Golf Without Clubs

 Honesty works best:

-“I don’t play myself, but I’m fascinated by how strategic the game is.”
+- “I don’t play myself, but I’m fascinated by how tactical the game is.”

 That sentence alone earns respect.